Mathematics and Statistics Department

 In-Person

 This course will give an introduction to some of the quantitative methods used in the fields of business.
 A presentation of mathematics applicable to business, including functions, modelling, finance, regression, forecasting, simulation, and linear programming.
 Use of spreadsheets will be a fundamental part of this course.
 Acceptable for credit in all programs.
 May only be used as an open or an approved elective in mathematics or computer science programs.
-Credit will be granted for only one of MATH 105 and MATH 205.
+Credit will be granted for only one of MATH 105 or MATH 205.
 Three credits and one-hour lab.

 Calculus l